danfuzz/fuzz-synth/Infiknob/README.md

 Copy the desired file(s) and make sure they are on your patch search path.

-The file `main.pd` in this distribution demonstrates the object.
+The two `main.pd` files in this distribution demonstrate the object, under `vanilla` for a vanilla Pd demo, and under `organelle` for an Organelle demo.

+### How to build

+The script `scripts/build-organelle` builds an install file for the Organelle.

 - - - - -